Skip To Content

 • Incorrect brushing and flossing procedures: Most individuals recognize the danger of neglecting their teeth, but many do not realize that spending too much time on oral care can also harm their gums.
 Overly-aggressive dental hygiene can damage gums, creating space for bacterial buildup and causing recession.

-• Genetic traits: Receding gum lines can be a hereditary trait. .
+• Genetic traits: Receding gums can be a hereditary trait.
 Furthermore, if you are a woman, hormonal changes throughout the menstrual cycle can affect gum health due to excess progesterone secretion.

-• Malaligned teeth: An uneven bite places added force on the jawbone, which can damage the gums and cause them to recede.
+• Malaligned teeth: An uneven bite places added force on the jawbone, which can cause gum recession.

 • Tobacco use: Tobacco and other nicotine products restrict blood flow to the gums, causing damage and contributing to gum recession.
-Smoking in any capacity can make you two times more likely to develop oral hygiene issues, such as a receding gum line, than nonsmokers.
+Smoking in any capacity can make you twice as likely to develop oral hygiene issues, such as a receding gum line, as nonsmokers.

 Can You Treat Gum Recession?

-Fortunately, gum recession is treatable.
-The earlier you contact your dentist and get a treatment plan in place, the better your chances are to fully restore your gum line.
-Depending on the reasons your gums are receding, treatments for gum recession could include:
+Fortunately, receding gums are treatable.
+The earlier you contact your dentist and get a treatment plan in place, the better your chances are of fully restoring your gum line.
+Depending on the reasons your gums are receding, treatments for a receding gum line could include:

 • Dental deep cleaning: Scaling and root planing are dental deep cleaning procedures targeting bacteria below the gum line.
 Deep cleanings combine two techniques.
 Scaling removes bacteria, while root planing smooths tooth surfaces, preventing future buildup.
 If necessary, we will also administer ARESTIN®, an antibiotic that combats disease-causing bacteria in places other cleaning methods cannot reach, during this treatment.